cern-eos/eos/doc/configuration/permission.rst

 ACLs
 ----
-ACLs are defined on the directory or file level via the extended attributes
+ACLs are defined on the directory or file level via the extended attributes.

 .. code-block:: bash